ivynya/AnimateForms/README.md

 AnimateForms is a lightweight, async animation library for Windows Forms that provides an easy to use API.
 This library is inspired by the JS library [anime.js](https://animejs.com), and aims to implement some basic features similar to or functionally equivalent to that library.

+### Where's v1.4.0a/1.0.0b?
+The features are implemented already for these releases - however, the underlying method AnimateForms uses to execute animations is unstable and will require a rework for these features to be stable enough for actual usage.
+This would take significantly more effort than time I have right now - so these versions will be delayed.

 # Installation, Usage, and Documentation

 Complete code documentation is available [here](https://sdbagel.github.io/AnimateForms/).
 It includes methods and detailed descriptions on all aspects of the library.
 If something is missing, please create a pull request or an issue on this repository.